plone/plonetheme.sunburst/README.rst

       </record>
     </registry>

-Of course, the mycustom_skin needs to be registered too.
+Of course, the mycustom_skin needs to be registered in skins.xml too.